burstMembrane/oscMonitor/README.md

 # OSCMonitor

-## A tiny python program to monitor OSC Messages on a giver ip:port combination
+## A tiny python program to monitor OSC Messages on a given ip:port combination

 ### Install